superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

     print(content, end='', flush=True)
 ```

-However, to make using our application even more convenient, we simply adapt Ray's official documentation to implement our workflow within a **single** QueryAgent class, which bundles together and takes care of all of the steps we implemented above - retrieving embeddings, embedding the search query, performing vector search, processing the results, and querying the LLM to generate a response.
-Using this single class approach, we no longer need to to sequentially call all of these functions, and also include utility functions.
+However, to make using our application even more convenient, we can simply adapt Ray's official documentation to implement our workflow within a **single** QueryAgent class, which bundles together and takes care of all of the steps we implemented above - retrieving embeddings, embedding the search query, performing vector search, processing the results, and querying the LLM to generate a response.
+Using this single class approach, we no longer need to sequentially call all of these functions, and can also include utility functions.
 (Specifically, `Get_num_tokens` encodes our text and gets the number of tokens, to calculate the length of the input.
 To maintain our standard 50:50 allocation for input:generation, we use `(text, max_context_length)` to trim input text if it's too long.)

 ```python
 import tiktoken